kwoolter/roguelike/README.md

     * `model` - modules containing the classes for the game, floors, entities, etc.
     * `view` - modules containing the classes for all of the views
     * `controller` - main control loop
-* `tutorial` directory - how I started out following thr python tutorial
+* `tutorial` directory - how I started out following the python tutorial

 ### `model` package
 * `model.py` - main module that contains `Model`, `Floor`, `Room`, `Tunnel` classes